 What do I do if I Need to Make a Claim?

 What you do when making a claim will depend on where in the world you are.

 Making a claim while overseas

-If you're travelling overseas and need to make a claim or enquire with QBE about any of your policies.
+If you're travelling overseas and need to make a claim or enquire with Allianz about any of your policies.
 This number can be reverse charged via Australia Direct.

 Be sure you have the following documents with you: